Angie0304/Signal_Processing/analysis_and_filtering/capacitance_estimation_with_rc_filter_signal/README.md

 ## Methodology

-- An RC low-pass filter was implemented and excited with a square input signal.
+- An RC low-pass filter was implemented using a known resistance and capacitor.
+- A square input signal was applied to the circuit.
 - Input and output signals were measured using an oscilloscope.
-- The capacitor response was analyzed during the charging process.
+- The capacitor voltage was analyzed during the charging process.
-- Capacitance was estimated using the exponential model.
+- Capacitance was estimated using the exponential model of the RC circuit.
-- The result was compared with the nominal value.
+- The estimated value was compared with the nominal capacitor value.

 ## Report
 The complete analysis, theoretical background, and results are available in: `reporte_capacitancia_filtro_rc.pdf`